© 2026 Rentokil Initial plc and subject to the conditions in the Legal statement

 The great black wasp, as you might imagine, is black in color.
 Unlike other wasps, they do not have stripes or other markings.
 They have the standard wasp body with large wings, large head and eyes, a very tiny, thin waist and then a large back end.
 What sets the great black wasp apart from others is that they can grow up to 1 - 1.3 inches in length.
 The bigger black wasps are the females and they are the ones who carry the powerful stinger.

 Yes, black wasps make nests.
 However, unlike yellow jackets or paper wasps, the great black wasp digs their nest into the ground.
-They are generally solitary wasps who do not create huge colonies like other species, although their nests can have multiple larvae and they may lay multiple eggs.
+They are generally solitary wasps that do not create huge colonies like other species, although their nests can have multiple larvae and they may lay multiple eggs.

 Black wasps are similar to the Tarantula Hawk Wasp in that they are parasitic and lay their eggs on other insects.
 While the Tarantula Hawk prefers the large spiders, the great black wasps will use katydids and large grasshoppers.